mwyoung/mwyoung.github.io/_pages/jekyll-setup.md

 ```shell
 {% include .gemrc %}
 ```
 The only gem needed for jekyll is `github-pages`, which can be installed with `gem install github-pages`.
 Updates can be checked with `gem outdated` and updated with `gem update github-pages`.
 System updates may be necessary with `sudo gem update --system`.
+If the .gemrc file doesn't work, include the switch `--user-install` with the update command.

 Ruby should also be updated with `gem update`.
 If one gem fails to install (an error could be *failed to build gem native extension*), this then could be solved by manually